 She stopped, turned away from him and bit her lip hard enough to draw blood.
 She knew what was coming.
-Her knees hit the dirt and she smelled the sharp tang of the broken stems as she sunk down into the grass and closed her eyes.
+Her knees hit the dirt.
+And she smelled the sharp tang of the broken stems as she sank down into the grass and closed her eyes.
 She was wishing with everything in her that when she opened them this would all be a bad dream.

 His footsteps came to her before he did.
 His shadow followed the soft rustle of grass against his jeans, falling over her where she knelt.

 "Beth."
-His voice was soft and filled with sadness, she never wanted to hear him say her name that way.
-It sounded to much like goodbye.
+His voice was soft and filled with sadness.
+She never wanted to hear him say her name that way.
+It sounded too much like goodbye.
 And Beth Greene didn't say goodbye.

 "Don't."
 One word.
 The only one that made sense right now.
 She felt her chest tighten and tears ached at the back of her throat as he knelt beside her.
 She could get up and run, refuse to listen to whatever weak excuse he had to offer.
 But she couldn't make her legs move like they needed to.

 "Come on Beth, please.."
 His voice cracked and she felt hot tears on her cheeks.
-Her hands lay limp in her lap and she tried to force herself not to look at his, palms flat against his blue jeans, fingers gripping his thighs.
-Her hands belonged in his, they fit like a key in a lock, a piece in a puzzle, only his, only hers.
+Her hands lay limp in her lap.
+She tried to force herself not to look at his hands, palms flat against his jeans, fingers gripping his thighs.
+Her hands belonged in his, they fit like a key in a lock, a piece of a puzzle, only his, only hers.

-" 'S gotta be this way Beth."
-Even though he said it, it didn't sound very convincing in her ears and maybe that gave her the courage to try and fight it.
+" 'S gotta be this way, Beth."
+He wasn't very convincing and that's what gave her the courage to try and fight it.
 She reached out and grabbed his hand and yanked his arm so he would look at her.

 "Why Daryl?
 Why's it gotta be this way?"
 She sounded like little girl pleading with him.
-And wasn't that what was going on here.
+And wasn't that the problem?
 "You said you loved me."
-The pleading turned into a quiet sobs and she gave up fighting it.
+The pleading turned into quiet sobs and she gave up fighting it.

 "I do love ya.
-I love ya more than I ever loved anythin' in my whole life Beth.
+I love ya more than I ever loved anythin' in my whole life, Beth.
 But it ain't right."
-He scrubbed at his eyes with the hand she wasn't holding on to and she heard the rush of breath that was forced from his lungs as he tried to keep hold of his emotions.
+He scrubbed at his eyes with the hand she wasn't holding and she heard the rush of breath that was forced from his lungs as he tried to keep hold of his emotions.
 It wasn't working though.
-His eyes glistened with tears that he was trying not to let fall.
+His eyes glistened with tears he was trying not to let fall.

 "It ain't right to break my heart.
 Not if you love me."
 She whispered this as she moved his hand back to his thigh and tucked her own under her knees.

 "It doesn't matter!"
-She said it even though she new that was an outright lie.
+She said it even though she knew it was an outright lie.
 It did matter.
 It mattered to him.
 It mattered a lot.

 "What would yer daddy say?
 And Shawn-"

 "Shawn's your friend.
-And my daddy is too busy watching my momma die."
-She startled at his hand on her upper arm.
-He was gripping it tight and it hurt.
+And my daddy's too busy watching my momma die."
+She startled when he grabbed her upper arm.
+His grip was so tight it hurt.

 "Don't ya say that!"
-He didn't try to hide his tears any longer, looked her full in the face with those beautiful blue eyes that, for the first time in all of her sixteen years, had made her believe that there was still good in her broken world.
+He didn't try to hide his tears any longer.
+He looked her full in the face with those beautiful blue eyes that, for the first time in all her sixteen years, had made her believe that there was still good in her broken world.

 "Go away.
 Leave me be."
 She jerked her arm out of his grasp and wrapped her fingers around the ache left there.
 "Just go if that's what you want."
-She moved away from him, brought her knees up to her chest and wrapped her arms around them, holding herself together.
+She scooted away from him, brought her knees up to her chest and wrapped her arms around them.
 "Go on, leave.
 LEAVE!"
 Her knees were wet with tears and her nose was running and although she didn't look back she could feel him leaving, walking away.
 That was the first time she heard Daryl Dixon cry.

 "You, you made him go, you…" Her hands were small against his chest, but she was stronger than anyone gave her credit for.
 Except Daryl.
 He knew she was strong.
 Never let her forget it.
 Always kept reminding her.
 So when she pushed Shawn he stumbled, didn't quite fall, but almost.
 And then she was on him, yanking at his hair and scratching whatever skin she could get her hands on.

 "You made him leave!
 I hate you!
-How could you..
+How could you?
 He's, I love him and you sent him away!
 Let go of me!"
-She scratched and even bit him until he let her go and she ran away and when her legs refused to go any further she curled up in the grass that was still warm from the sun and closed her eyes.
+She scratched and even bit him until he let her go and she ran away.
+When her legs refused to go any further she curled up in the grass that was still warm from the sun and closed her eyes.
 Wishing didn't change anything.
 Daryl was gone.

-He'd left and took Merle with him.
-They'd headed to northern Colorado and worked on a oil rig for awhile.
+He'd left and taken Merle with him.
+They'd headed to northern Colorado and worked on an oil rig for a while.
 They met a guy from California and ended up going out there.
 Daryl got in at a motorcycle shop and found out he was really good with bikes.
-Merle of course got into some trouble and it turned out that he had violated his parole by leaving Georgia, something he conveniently forgot to tell his little brother.
+Merle, of course, got into some trouble and it turned out that he had violated his parole by leaving Georgia, something he conveniently forgot to tell his little brother.
 He got shipped back to Reidsville to do time in Georgia State Prison, but Daryl stayed in California.
 He didn't dwell on the fact that the little beach town reminded him of Beth or that the ocean was sometimes the color of her eyes.
 He took classes at a trade school and moved forward with his career.

 He'd cut off all contact with Shawn when he left.
 He didn't want to know what was going on with the family or hear anything about Beth.
 It was just better that way.
 At least that's what he told himself.
 He told himself a lot of things that were absolute bullshit.

-It's been nine years since Daryl Dixon crossed the Georgia stateline and if he's being honest with himself he knew then it wasn't gonna be forever, even though that's what he told himself.
+It's been nine years since Daryl Dixon crossed the Georgia state line and if he's being honest with himself he knew when he left it wasn't gonna be forever, even though that's what he told himself.

 Daryl runs into Rick at the little grocery store in town and Rick smiles when he sees him.
-Oddly enough they'd become friends even though in the beginning Rick spent a lot of time busting Merle or helping the Deputy Sheriff at the time bust Merle.
+Oddly enough they'd become friends.
+Although in the beginning, Rick spent a lot of time busting Merle or helping the Deputy Sheriff at the time bust, Merle.
 Daryl respects Rick, always has.